Pronay Halder: Club career

 Born in Barrackpore, West Bengal, Halder started his youth career with Tata Football Academy in 2007 and got graduated in 2010.

 Pailan Arrows

 Halder signed for Pailan Arrows in the I-League for the 2011-12 season in the summer of 2011.
 He then played in Pailan's second victory of the season in a Round 23 match against HAL.

 Dempo

 On 26 October 2013, Halder signed for Dempo with three other players Alwyn George, Holicharan Narzary and Narayan Das.
-He made his debut for Dempo in the I-League on 1 November 2013 against Mohun Bagan at the Duler Stadium and played the whole match as Dempo drew the match 0–0.
+He made his debut for Dempo in the I-League on 1 November 2013 against Mohun Bagan at the Duler Stadium and played the whole match which ended in a 0–0 draw.

 FC Goa (loan)

 Halder represented FC Goa during the 2014 Indian Super League but did not feature in any game, due to an injury, which kept him out of most of the 2014-15 I-League season.
 Halder was signed up by FC Goa again on loan from Dempo for the 2015 ISL.